 Students at home and in school need access to tools that are designed to provide results that are:

 - Safe – because potentially inappropriate images and text should be filtered out.
-It’s a no brainer.
+Showing only safe images when searching is a no brainer.

 - Readable — because it’s good to widen your vocabulary, but new information should also be easy to understand instead of overwhelming for young children.